-Jacob Wager is a fourth-generation producer running a diversified ag operation focused on culture and stewardship near Woodrow, Colorado.
+Jacob Wagers is a fourth-generation producer running a diversified ag operation focused on culture and stewardship near Woodrow, Colorado.

 A legacy of stewardship